united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-database.md

    If the folder does not exist, you can create it using the `mkdir` command or your file manager.

-2. Run the following command to dump the schema pre-data. :
+2. Run the following command to backup pre-data, which includes table and schema definitions, as well as information on sequences, owners, and settings:

    ```bash
    pg_dump -U factoryinsight -h <remote-host> -p 5432 -Fc -v --section=pre-data --exclude-schema="_timescaledb*" -f dump_pre_data.bak factoryinsight
    ```

-   - `<remote-host>` is the IP of the server where the database (UMH instance) is running.
+   - `<remote-host>` is the server's IP where the database (UMH instance) is running.

    {{% notice note %}}